Ernest0828/Sports-Centre/README.md

    CREATE DATABASE gymCorp WITH ENCODING 'UTF8' LC_COLLATE='English_United Kingdom' LC_CTYPE='English_United Kingdom';

 // To run our server
-1. Open the terminal/command prompt and navigate to the server directory:
+1. Open the terminal/command prompt, navigate to the server directory and install the packages :
   cd server
   npm i
 2. Navigate to the database directory: